4 Minute Read:

 Are they shy or outgoing?
 Are they up-to-date on the latest trends?
 Are they confident or more self-conscious?
 Are they willing to spend extra money for quality services, or are they focused on saving as much as they can?

 If you are a plastic surgeon, you have likely seen many different types of people coming in for breast augmentation.

 There are women with naturally small breasts who want to enlarge them.
 Within that target audience, there are women who want a more conservative increase in breast size, and there are those who want a more obvious augmentation.
 There are the college students concerned about the price, and there are older women who may be more concerned about their results.

 Then you have the women who have experienced breast deflation after pregnancy and breastfeeding, and those who want to enhance the shape of their breasts or improve symmetry.

 Within these groups, there are many different motivations and ideals.

-By creating clearly defined audience profiles, you can write content that speaks directly to them.
+By creating clearly defined audience profiles, you can write content that speaks directly to each of them.

 Writing for Your Intended Audience

 Once you understand the mindsets of your target customers, you can create content that shows you understand their individual concerns and what is important to them.
 Provide answers to their most commonly asked questions, offer support for wherever they are on their journey, and show the value in what you offer them.